Quickstart guide

 If you received a “conda: command not found” error, see this troubleshooting topic to resolve the issue.

-Installing conda-token
+Installing anaconda-auth

-The conda-token
+The anaconda-auth

 -